Timeline - Greece's debt crisis

-Here is a timeline of economic events since Greece's Prime Minister George Papandreou first sealed a bailout deal in 2010.
+Here is a timeline of events since outgoing Prime Minister George Papandreou first sealed a bailout deal for Greece in 2010.

 May 2, 2010 - Papandreou says has sealed a deal with the EU and IMF, opening the door for a bailout in return for extra budget cuts of 30 billion euros (26 billion pounds) over three years.